keylogme/keylogme-zero/README.md

    ```sh
    git clone https://github.com/keylogme/keylogme-zero.git
    ```
-2. Go to deploy and install with sudo permissions
+2. Go to deploy and install with sudo permissions.
+There is a default config file.
    ```sh
    cd deploy && sudo ./install.sh
    ```